What is an anti-inflammatory diet and who needs it?

 Processed foods, foods with added sugar, unhealthful oils (peanut, canola, corn), processed carbohydrates like white bread and white pasta or baked goods, processed snack foods like chips and crackers, cookies, ice cream, candy, and excess alcohol.

-If you have any questions about what to eat, please request an appointment with EmergeOrtho Triad Region provider, Carol Knowles, PA-C, who has an interest in diet and neutraceutical medicine.
+If you have any questions about what to eat, EmergeOrtho Triad Region provider, Carol Knowles, PA-C, who has an interest in diet and neutraceutical medicine.